thewtex/unbiased-subsample-interpolation/doc/reviewer_1_response.rst

 *This system had a
 full-width-half-maximum fractional bandwidth of 65%.
-Samples were taken in the lateral direction every 0.12 mm.*
+Samples were taken in the lateral direction every 0.12 mm.
+The resolution in the lateral direction was 1.4mm, which was measured on a wire-target phantom.*

-At this time, data is not readily available to approximate the lateral resolution, but it may be obtained if required.

 **Comment 7**